 The Bottom Line

-At Carolina Digital Phone, we don’t engage in “bill cramming.”
+At Carolina Digital Phone, we don’t engage in “bill cramming.” that causes you to be over-charged.
 Our pricing is transparent, consistent and most importantly, completely legitimate.
 We do NOT charge any hidden/extra fees or sales tax.
 For many of our customers, this alone saves them thousands of dollars a year — and that is in addition to how much they save with our hosted phone system.
 For example, we provide unlimited usage and 150+ enterprise-grade features and a free mobile app for as little as $20/month per user.
 Some other vendors charge $50/month or more, plus they tack on all kinds of unnecessary fees.
 Some of them even charge for features, which is like buying a car and being told that you have to pay more to use the windshield wipers or turn on the air conditioner!

 Want to see how much your business will save with Carolina Digital Phone?
 Contact us today for your free no risk and no obligation consultation.
 If you wish, we will go over your existing bill line-by-line to help you clearly understand EXACTLY what you’re being charged — and whether you are paying more than you should!